XiaotaoChen/model-quantization/doc/experience.md

   For quantization in all kinds of tasks, it is advised to first train the full precision model and then quantization by fintuning with the full precision model as the initilization.

-  This strategy show little improvement in the BNN trainging for image classification task, however, behave consideration benefit for higher bit quantization.
+  This strategy shows little improvement in the BNN training for image classification task, however, poses considerable benefit for higher bit quantization.
 It is specially important for detection and segmentation tasks.

   ***More specifically, for detection and segmentation tasks, double initilization is highly recommended.***  See [detection.md](./detection.md#Speical-Guide-for-quantization)